wso2-incubator/twitter-sentiment-analysis/README.md

 100K tweets regarding Election 2016

 In Twitter Sentiment Analysis we used 2/3 of unique tweets as the training set, and the rest as the test set.
 Initially this datasets went through 4 different sentiment analyzing approaches separately as follows after preprocessing:
   **1.Afinn**
    AFINN is a list of words rated for valence with an integer between minus five (negative) and plus five (positive).

   **2.Stanford NLP**
+  This is a library provided by Stanford University for Natural Language Processing.
+This includes a very powerful sentiment analysis package as well.

   **3.MS Text Analytics**
   This returns a numeric score between 0 and 1.
 Scores close to 1 indicate positive sentiment, while scores close to 0 indicate negative sentiment.
 Sentiment score is generated using classification techniques.
 The input features to the classifier include n-grams, features generated from part-of-speech tags, and word embeddings.

   **4.Negative-Positive**
+  This is just a collection of negative and positive words.
+Each word in a sentence is cross checked with each word in the two buckets and an overall sentiment of the sentence is decided.

 Then the results were categorized into 3 classes based on the scale of [-1,0,1] .
 For the purpose of getting most preferred result out of 4 results below techniques had been used:

     1.Getting 3/4 chances considered as "Agreed", and the rest as "Conflict"